UWPRG/BETO_NLP/README.md

 Access to the GROBID API is run as a background process and needs to be terminated at the end of use.
 This is done automatically at the end of any DOI and URL dictionaries produced by the `WileyCorpusGenerator.meta_data_search()` method.
 This background subprocess can also be explicitly terminated by the user.

 Users can specify whether or not to save the original PDF, as well as whether or not to extract any figures in the PDF.
-Figure information is automatically saved in the article JSON.
+Figure captions and information are automatically saved in the article JSON.

 ## Corpus processing and tokenization
 -------------------------------